-If you want to plan production by each work center individually, select the Plan on work centers level check box.
+If you want to plan production by each work center individually, select the Planning on work centers level checkbox.
 Then you will be able to generate and view production schedules by individual work centers.
 For instance, by each piece of equipment or assembly worker.

 - To define individual production resources, create work centers) in the Work centers catalog or Work cworkplace.

 - To assign operations to work centers, specify a work center type for each operation in the Operations catalog.

 - To define availability of production resources, in the Work centers workplace, do one of the following:

 - To plan production by work center types, set up availability for each work center type.

 - To plan production by work centers, set up availability for each work center.

 When you receive a sales order that requires product manufacturing, create a production order.
 Ensure that you do the following in the production order: